-Gunflint and Gastronomy in Paris, Yankee-style
+Gunflint and Gastronomy, Yankee-style

 Leo Vance, a juror and New York-based writer, wrote a longer detailed analysis of the American exhibits, the American wine industry and the world wine industry; his account follows Wiley’s but both are well-worth reading.